-- (1) Upon a sworn written complaint by any person in a form prescribed by the Office of the Inspector General, and which can be supported by the Office of the Inspector General through a showing of reasonable articulable suspicion; - (2) Upon internal determination by the Office of the Inspector General, supported by reasonable articulable suspicion, that a matter under the jurisdiction of the Office of the Compliance Division set forth in this Article has occurred or is occurring; - (3) Upon request via Resolution by the Atlanta City Council;
+(1) Upon a sworn written complaint by any person in a form prescribed by the Office of the Inspector General, and which can be supported by the Office of the Inspector General through a showing of reasonable articulable suspicion;

+(2) Upon internal determination by the Office of the Inspector General, supported by reasonable articulable suspicion, that a matter under the jurisdiction of the Office of the Compliance Division concerning waste, fraud, abuse, or corruption set forth in this Article has occurred or is occurring;

-- (4) Upon request by the Mayor of the City of Atlanta via administrative order; - (5) Upon request of the Chief Transparency Officer; - (6) Upon the determination by the City Auditor of the presence of indications of fraud, or abuse are present as a result of an audit conducted in accordance with Section 2-603 of the City of Atlanta Charter; or- - (7) Upon receipt of an anonymous or non-sworn written complaint.
-Where a complaint is communicated anonymously, such complaint shall be made in good faith, and with veracity and sufficient specificity so as to provide salient and investigable facts which can be supported by the Office of the Inspector General through a showing of reasonable articulable suspicion.
-The Office of the Inspector General may require the anonymous complaint to be made in a manner and form that is intended only to obtain relevant facts related to the allegation, and that is not designed to reveal the identity of the complainant.
+- (3) Upon request via Resolution by the Atlanta City Council; - (4) Upon request by the Mayor of the City of Atlanta via administrative order; - (5) Upon request of the Chief Transparency Officer; - (6) Upon the determination by the City Auditor of the presence of indications of fraud, or abuse are present as a result of an audit conducted in accordance with Section 2-603 of the City of Atlanta Charter;:- - (7) Upon receipt of an anonymous or non-sworn written complaint.
+Where a complaint is communicated anonymously, such complaint shall be reasonably believed to have been made in good faith, and with veracity and sufficient specificity so as to provide salient and investigable facts which can be supported by the Office of the Inspector General through a showing of reasonable articulable suspicion.
+The Office of the Inspector General may require the anonymous complaint to be made in a manner and form that is intended only to obtain relevant facts related to the allegation, and that is not designed to reveal the identity of the complainant; or - (8) Upon receipt of a complaint via complaint intake system managed by the Inspector General pursuant to this Article.